wp-plugins/canadian-nutrition-facts-label/readme.txt

 * Developers can add do_shortcode('[nutrition-label]') to their templates.

 = Donations: =
 I appreciate all donations, no matter the size.
 Further development of this plugin is not contingent on donations, but they are a nice incentive.
-To donate click on the donation to this plugin button in the sidebar below the Authors.
+To donate click on the "donate to this plugin" link in the sidebar below Author.

 == Installation ==